puppetlabs/gatling-puppet-load-test/jenkins-integration/jenkins-jobs/README.md

      you'd specified, serially, and for each one, spin up a new SUT and run the test.
      At the end it can aggregate perf data (e.g. gatling reports) for all of the runs and visualize them compared to one another.

+  * `scenarios/oss-puppetserver-latest-1-week/JobDSL.groovy`: this contains an example
+    of how to use the JobDSL to override the maximum number of builds of a specific job that should be retained in the history stored on the Jenkins server.

 * The `common/scripts/jenkins` directory contains groovy library code that can be re-used across multiple perf test jobs; typically you'll load this code via your Jenkinsfile.